Oddyhernandez31/Ari31team/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- Question: List the IP addresses of the machines you are monitoring
+- Answer: the machines that are being monitored are Web1 (IP:10.1.0.5) ,Web2 (IP:10.1.0.6), and Elk VM (IP:10.2.0.5).

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _Question: Specify which Beats you successfully installed
+- _Answer: the Beats that have been successfully installed are the following: (Metricbeat-config.yml, metricbeat-playbook.yml, filebeat-config.yml, filebeat-playbook.yml)

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- _Question: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events
+- _Answer:

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: